5 Best Electric Mouse Traps in 2026

 Why it stands out:

-This is the only major-brand Wi-Fi electric mouse trap available.
-The Victor brand backing (130+ years of mouse trap engineering) means the hardware is reliable.
+This is one of the clearest major-brand Wi-Fi electric trap options for homeowners who want app alerts.
+The Victor brand backing (130+ years of mouse trap engineering) adds confidence in the hardware.
 The app integration removes the biggest friction point in long-term electric trap use — manual checking.
-For technology-friendly homeowners with multiple traps deployed, this is the obvious choice.
+For technology-friendly homeowners with multiple traps deployed, this is the strongest fit.

 Best for: